AdaGold/full-stack-inspiration-board/one-time-project-setup.md

 1. Run `flask db migrate -m "adds Board and Card models"`
 1. Run `flask db upgrade`

-## Run `$ flask run` or `$ FLASK_ENV=development flask run`
+## Run `$ flask run` or `$ flask run --debug`

 Check that your Flask server can run with `$ flask run`.

-The environment variable in the `.env` file, `FLASK_ENV`, will automatically enable development mode.
-This enables hot-reloading, which is a feature that refreshes the Flask server every time there is a detected change.
+The command `$ flask run --debug` will automatically enable development mode.
+The `--debug` flag enables hot-reloading, which is a feature that refreshes the Flask server every time there is a detected change.

-Alternatively, if our environment variable `FLASK_ENV` is not enabling development mode, we can manually set it with `$ FLASK_ENV=development flask run`.

 **It is highly recommended to run the Flask servers in development mode**.